Vacation Bible School 2021

 As always, our VBS program is open to the community and FREE to all families.

-This year’s theme is: “The Greatest Hits of Jesus”
+The 2020 theme was: “The Greatest Hits of Jesus”

 Normally, our summer Vacation Bible School programing takes place over one week at the end of July.